-Project Title Upgrade City Coordinate System Proje ct Number Initiating Public V g Department Vorks Asset Category Asset Number Priority 80 riority Score) Project Description This project will upgrade the City's Proto the NAD 83 system.
+Project Title Upgrade City Coordinate System Proje ct Number Initiating Public V g Department Vorks Asset Category Asset Number Priority 80 Score Project Description This project will upgrade the City's Proto the NAD 83 system.
 While the proposed be abandoned, because it will be necess record documents, the two systems will upgrading to NAD 83, tying between m products and our records are expected to seamless and accurate. rietary system will ary for use with out be tied together.
-I hany of the GIS not r A COMMON OF A COMO NO CONTRACTOR OF Regulatory or Legal Mandates Addresses requirements of Annotated C Code of Maryland, operational maps to coordinate with Estate Article, Section 14.
+I hany of the GIS not r A COMMON OF A COMO NO CONTRACTOR OF Regulatory or Legal Mandates Addresses requirements of Annotated C Code of Maryland, Real Project will a Operational Necessity Project will allow City operational maps to coordinate with Estate Article, Section 14.
 GIS system.
 Prior Funding FY2018: \$460,100 Non-City sou Non-City sources of funding FY2019 Budget commitment allows proj Funding not recommended for FY2019 Project Years FY2018-FY2 Total Project Budget \$460,100